BBC Arabic

-The radio service was broadcast from Broadcasting House in London as well as from a BBC Bureau in Cairo.
+The radio service was broadcast from Broadcasting House in London as well as from a BBC bureau in Riyadh.
 The target audience was in the Arab world (North Africa and Western Asia).

-In September 2022, the World Service had announced the proposed closure of its Arabic radio service as part of a cost-cutting plan, but an online service will remain.
+In September 2022, the World Service announced the proposed closure of its Arabic radio service as part of a cost-cutting plan, but said that an online service would remain.

-On Friday, 27 January 2023, the Arabic broadcast of the BBC radio went off the air at 13:00 UTC.
+On Friday, 27 January 2023, BBC Arabic's radio broadcasts ended at 13:00 UTC.
+The service had been on air since 1938.

 History

 Origins

 In 1936, the BBC helped the British Colonial Office set up the Palestine Broadcasting Service in Jerusalem, a medium wave radio broadcast.
 This was created as a way to broadcast British views to the Arab world.
 This was partly in response to the Italian Literary Arabic language radio broadcasts that were transmitted by medium wave from Bari, and also in short wave from Rome, beginning in 1934.
 After the Second Italo-Abyssinian War, these broadcasts became strongly anti-British.

 In the years leading up to the 1938 establishment of the BBC Literary Arabic language service, there were plans by the British Foreign Office to set up radio broadcasts based in Cyprus.
 Cyprus at the time was a Crown Colony in the British Empire, and seen as more stable than Palestine, a British Mandate.
 Also during this time, the BBC was insistent that its established news standards not be compromised in the name of broadcasting Arabic-language British propaganda.

 In 1938, 16 years after the British Broadcasting Corporation was founded, the BBC began broadcasting in Literary Arabic.
 BBC Arabic is considered one of the oldest and longest running foreign-language news services.